12 Types Of People You Should Stop Being Friends With Because They Dim Your Shine, Says Psychology

 4. The Copy-Cat

-If you want to keep her around, protect yourself by keeping things to yourself more often or timing when you share information.
-If, though, this trait is too annoying, end the friendship.
+Imitation is the highest form of flattery, but it could create hostility between you and your friend.
+If you want to keep them around, protect yourself by keeping things to yourself more often or timing when you share information.
+If this trait has become too annoying, end the friendship.

 5. The Promise Breaker

 You're tired of constantly being disappointed by this friend, so if you want to keep this person around, lower your expectations.
 Also, call your friend about this behavior.
-Clue her in by asking, "Did you know this is the fourth time in two months you had to cancel lunch at the last minute?"
+Clue them in by asking, "Did you know this is the fourth time in two months you had to cancel lunch at the last minute?"

-However, if this trait puts you in too many compromising situations, and makes you feel frustrated or disappointed in yourself for being treated like this, it may be time to abandon ship.
+However, if this trait puts you in too many compromising situations and makes you feel frustrated or disappointed in yourself for being treated like this, it may be time to abandon ship.

 6. The Risk Taker